 Cigna-HealthSpring recognizes the importance of customers understanding and managing their own health care.
 Our Quality Improvement program attempts to help track this in many different methods.
 In this report, we will focus on high blood pressure.

 High blood pressure screening

-Blood pressure control scores showed improvement in 2014.
-The percentage of customers with high blood pressure who have controlled their blood pressure ranged from 49% to 94%, with some areas missing our goal of 78%.
+Blood pressure control scores showed improvement in most markets in 2016.
+Thirteen markets had improvement over 2015, with one reaching our goal of 84%.
 This is measured by evaluating the health of each customer with high blood pressure, including but not limited to healthy diet, exercising, and taking prescribed blood pressure medications from their doctor.

 2016 Assessment of Customer Experience